peterjcwu/gre-prep/gre/verbal/words/cacophony.md

 (noun) A harsh, discordant mixture of sounds

+## Root

+(caco-) A combining form meaning “bad,” occurring in loanwords from Greek (cacodemon); on this model, used in the formation of compound words (cacogenics).

 ## Example

 In 1957 New York’s subway contained a haphazard mishmash of fonts, both serif and sans, and a typographic designer, sick of the **visual cacophony**, submitted a brief to the New York City Transit Authority...